telerik/maui-docs/controls/scheduler/header/visual-structure.md

 title: Header Visual Structure
 page_title: .NET MAUI Scheduler Header Documentation - Header Visual Structure
 description: Learn what visual elements are displayed in the Header of the Telerik UI for .NET MAUI Scheduler , and see how these elements build the visual structure of header.
-position: 2
+position: 1
 slug: header-visual-structure
 ---

 # .NET MAUI Scheduler Header Visual Structure

-The visual structure of the .NET MAUI Scheduler Header represents the anatomy of the UI component.
-Being familiar with the visual elements of the Scheduler Header allows you to quickly find the information required to configure them.
+ Scheduler for .NET MAUI provides a header which can be used to quickly switch between the available views as well as navigate to a different date.
+In additon, the header includes an optional Today button for navigating directly to Today date.

 The following image shows the anatomy of the Scheduler Header.